How to Harness The Power Of The "Aha" Moment

 • I realized that making disciples was less about my ability to teach and more about helping people connect with what God had already put in their hearts.

-• The weight of another person's spiritual growth came off my shoulders, and I was more easily able to have conversations about decisions, or relationships, or any number of issues, without feeling like I needed to come up with the right answers.
+• The weight of another person's spiritual growth was lifted from my shoulders, and I was more easily able to have conversations about decisions, relationships, or any number of issues without feeling like I needed to make something happen or come up with the right answers.

-• I saw that my decisions, and their consequences, were my choices to make.
+• I saw that not only the person being coached's decisions, and their consequences, but mine as well were choices to be made.

 • This helped me see that my growth, or change, or whatever kind of forward movement I was looking for was possible, but I needed to own it.
 It wasn't on someone else to show me the way, to open a door for me, or to guide me.